Setup

 Get your API Key

-Sign up for CtxVault if you haven't already.
-You'll get an API key (starts with cv_) and a project slug.
+Sign up for ctxvault if you haven't already.
+You'll verify your email via a magic link, then you'll be shown an API key once (starts with cv_) and a project slug.

 Create a new GPT